What’s the meaning of tesoro in Italian?

 State treasury, the revenue of a nation

 Did you know?
-In the Italian translation of the Lord of the Rings trilogy (Il Signore degli Anelli), Gollum’s famous catchphrase My preciousss! has been localized as Il mio tesssoro! (my treasure!).
+In the Italian translation of The Lord of the Rings trilogy (Il Signore degli Anelli), Gollum’s famous catchphrase My preciousss! was localized as Il mio tesssoro! (my treasure!).

 Idiomatic expressions with treasure in Italian

 There are two idiomatic expressions featuring tesoro in Italian.
 One is a verb, the other one is a saying.
-Let’s take a look at them.
+Let’s have a look at them.